Scalable Model Editing via Customized Expert Networks

-Inspired by the Mixture of Experts(MoE)\citep{shazeer2017outrageously,fedus2022switch} architecture, in the sequential editing scenario, we would like to have an expert for each editing sample.
-Then when inference is performed, the model routes to the corresponding expert to achieve the desired editing effect.
+Inspired by the Mixture of Experts (MoE) architecture\citep{shazeer2017outrageously,fedus2022switch}, we propose to incorporate a series of expert networks for each incoming edit sample in a sequential editing setting.
+During inference, different requests will be routed to the corresponding experts to ensure optimal performance.

-Based on transformers LMs are all stacked based on transformer blocks, assuming that we are editing the $l$th layer of the LLM, and that the FNN part of $l$th layer has two components, $W_{up}$ and $W_{down}$.
-We consider $W_{down}$ as a lightweight expert network.
-We will train a corresponding $W^t_{down}$ for each sample that needs to be edited, and during training, we freeze all the other weights of the $f_{model}$ and activate only $W_{down}$.
-As shown in Stage 1 of the left half of Fig.\ref{scen_arch},after each training of $W^t_{down}$, the weights will be stored in the local knowledge base, and will be used in the inference waiting for the subsequent activation.
-Since we Expert Networks are trained at sample-level granularity, each expert is responsible for only one edit sample, so there is no interference between different samples and multiple edits to forget.
+All transformer-based language models (LMs) are constructed using stacked transformer blocks.
+Assuming we are editing the $l$th layer of the LLM, and that the FFN part of $l$th layer has two components, $W_{up}$ and $W_{down}$.
+We consider $W_{down}$ as a lightweight expert network, with the reason provided in the ablation studies section.
+We train a corresponding $W^t_{down}$ for each sample that needs to be edited.
+During training, we freeze all the other weights of the $f_{model}$ and activate only $W_{down}$.
+As shown in Stage 1 of the left side of Fig.\ref{scen_arch}, after each training of $W^t_{down}$ is completed, the weights are stored in the local database, and will be used during inference when subsequent activation occurs.
+Since our expert networks are trained with sample-level granularity, each expert is responsible for handling a single edit sample.
+This ensures that there is no interference between different samples and prevents the forgetting of multiple edits.